Volume functional of compact $4$-manifolds with a prescribed boundary metric: Integral Curvature Estimate

 Substituting (\ref{eq15}) into (\ref{eq14m}) we get

-In particular, by choosing $n=4$ in the above expression we achieve which gives the stated inequality.
+In particular, by choosing $n=4$ in the above expression and using that $f$ is nonnegative, we achieve which, since $R>0,$ gives the desired inequality (\ref{thmeq}).

 Proceeding, we suppose that (\ref{thmeq}) is actually an equality.
-Then, it is not difficult to see from (\ref{desn4}) that But, we already know that, choosing appropriate coordinates (e.g. harmonic coordinates), $f$ and $g$ are analytic (cf. Theorem 2.8 in \cite{Corvino} or Proposition 2.1 in \cite{CEM}).
-Whence, we have $|\ric|^2=0$ and then $M^4$ is Einstein.
+Then from (\ref{desn4}), using that $R>0,$ we see that Whence, we have $|\ric|^2=0$ and then $M^4$ is Einstein.
 Finally, we may invoke Theorem 1.1 in \cite{miaotamTAMS} to conclude that $M^4$ is isometric to a geodesic ball in $\mathbb{S}^4.$

 So, the proof is completed. \end{proof}